timm/misc/gawk/rulr/rulr.md

 ## Inside the Code
 ### The Chebyshev Function

+We use Chebyshev since it is a very harsh critic.
+If any goal is not controlled then Chebyshev will complain, even if every other goal is doing fine.

+More specifically,
-The Chebyshev distance _c_ returns the maximum difference between two points over any of their axis values.
+the Chebyshev distance _c_ returns the maximum difference between two points over any of their axis values.

 ```lua